 - What type of wake they might prefer

 - Funeral location – for example, would they like a church service after the funeral?

 - Dress code – traditional black, colourful or something else?

 There are many ways a funeral can be made more personal to the individual.
 And it's quite common for someone who is dying to add a personal touch to their funeral.

 Death and funerals are tricky topics to talk about with children.
 Explaining why they won't be able to see their loved one anymore can be difficult – especially if it's someone they were close to.

 Many children won't have experienced anything like grief before, so it can be hard for them to understand.
 Be prepared to comfort their tears and spend time explaining why their loved one won't be coming back.

 You may want to avoid using euphemisms or metaphors such as 'they've gone to sleep', as children may become confused and not fully understand or process the death.
 Instead, use clear, gentle and honest language when explaining death to children.

 Should children go to a funeral?

-Each situation is different, and a child’s relationship with the deceased will vary, so there’s no right answer unfortunately.
+Each situation is different, and a child's relationship with the deceased will vary, so unfortunately there's no right answer.